jolcara75/hscript/README.md

 You can use it as a base for your own rules, and then create your own hscripts projects which can be forked and shared.

 ## Become a Country maintainer
-Hola creates the generic VPN technology, but you can make Hola Unblocker more powerful for other Hola users.
+Hola creates the generic VPN technology, but you can make Hola more powerful for other Hola users.
 How?
-Start a website, blog or social media page to collect, create and share Unblocker hscripts, so that other users can easily add more sites and web apps to their Hola Unblocker.
+Start a website, blog or social media page to collect, create and share Hola hscripts, so that other users can easily access more sites and apps with Hola.

 Get started by forking this Github project and reading the API documention.
 Then, start creating your own hscripts, copying other scripts into your project (start by pulling the fork requests we receive from other users) and publishing both the hscript json code and hscipt links.

 hscript feature highlights:
-* hscript packages: one link lets users add a collection of sites to unblock
+* hscript packages: one link lets users add a collection of hscript rules
 * Editing scripts: it's easy, and users automatically receive your updates
-* Android: include a link to download the APK file for Android apps you unblock
+* Android: include a link to download the APK file for Android apps your hscript is written for

 ## Help us translate Hola!
 Improve a translation or add a translation to another language through one of this sites: